 - Submissions should take the form of full papers with appropriate citations.
 In the digital library, you may also include supplemental materials such as implementations, test programs, and source data, if your submission is accepted.

-- Please prepare you submission in LaTex or Word formatted in the ACM style which is required for publication in TOPLAS.
+- Please prepare your submission in LaTeX or Word formatted in the ACM style that is required for publication in TOPLAS.
 Instructions for these formats are on the ACM Web site:

 - Author Representations.
 Authors submitting papers for peer-review to ACM publications make the representations listed here.

 You must prepare your source files (text and bibliography) in LaTex or Word formatted in ACM style.
 You will find instructions, style files, and templates for these formats on the ACM Web site.